17-year-old shot dead by police while running away from traffic stop

 OFFICERS KILLED IN THE LINE OF DUTY IN 2018

-He was pronounced dead at the scene and his identity has not yet been released.
+Rose was pronounced dead at the scene.

 Police are still seeking the second passenger.
-ACPD Superintendent Coleman McDonough has asked for the passenger to turn himself in so he can provide further information.
+McDonough has asked for the passenger who remains at large to turn himself in so he can provide further information.

+The East Pittsburgh officer has been place on administrative leave, McDonough said.

+Pittsburgh Mayor William Peduto said that loss of the teenager was "tragic."